olialb/openHABdbTools/README.md

 * **Data Base Maintenace**:
   * Deleteing of all entries from data base which are older than a configurable number of days
   * Calculating the data base size
+  * Create data bases statistic sheet with all you items and how much data they have stored in the [openHAB2](https://www.openhab.org) data base

 * **Creating Timesheets** of switch items.
 Together with GPS tracking this can be used to show entring and leaving of configured GPS areas but it can also for other use cases: (How long my Kitchen Light switched on every day?).
   * Creating monthly CSV files from data base entries for [openHAB2](https://www.openhab.org) [switch items](https://www.openhab.org/docs/configuration/items.html)